cp2k/cp2k/INSTALL.md

 ### 2w. matrix-matrix multiplication offloading on GPU using SPLA

 The SPLA library is a hard dependency of SIRIUS but can also be used as a standalone library.
-It provide a generic interface to the blas gemm family with offloading on GPU.
+It provides a generic interface to the blas gemm family with offloading on GPU.
 Offloading supports both CUDA and ROCM.

-To make the functionality availablem, add the flag `-D__SPLA` to the `DFLAGS` variable and compile SPLA with fortran interface and GPU support.
+To make the functionality available, add the flag `-D__SPLA` to the `DFLAGS` variable and compile SPLA with Fortran interface and GPU support.
 Please note that only the functions replacing the dgemm calls with `offload_dgemm` will eventually be offloaded to the GPU.
-The spla library has a internal criteria to decide if it is worth to do the operation on GPU or not.
-Calling offload_dgemm also accept pointers on GPU or a combination of them.
+The SPLA library has internal criteria to decide if it is worth to do the operation on GPU or not.
+Calls to `offload_dgemm` also accept pointers on GPU or a combination of them.

 <!---